MR No. 2018-03

 About the FSPR:

 The Financial Services Providers Register is managed by the Registrar of the FSPR, part of Companies Office.
 It is a compulsory public register of financial services providers.
-All businesses on the FSPR must have a New Zealand or Australia-based director.

 Being registered on the FSPR demonstrates a business or individual has met basic requirements including passing criminal history checks on its director(s) and that the nature of the financial services they provide is publicly available on the FSPR.